Metab0i/ObliviomMOD-VampiricProgressiveOverload/README.md

 ## TODO
-* When Undead Metabolic Acceleration is cast at stage 4 vampirism, make sure script doesn't do anything, and message informs player that nothing happened
-  * ORRRR, to make things VERY interesting, it just kills your ass, lol
+* When Undead Metabolic Acceleration is cast at stage 4 vampirism, to make things VERY interesting, it just kills you, lol
+* Make sure that everything is handled and removed properly once vampirism is cured
+* Powers
+  * Add at proper levels and stages, ref the doc
 * Sun Damage
   * At stages 75 and 100, check level and add corresponding sun damage
 * Add new Dreams